 Hematologist.
 This doctor tests and treats blood diseases, including non-Hodgkin's lymphoma.
-He can help figure out which type of cancer you have and which treatment is best.
+They can help figure out which type of cancer you have and which treatment is best.

 Medical oncologist.
-He's a specialist who treats cancer with drugs.
+They're specialist who treats cancer with drugs.
 If you get chemotherapy -- one of the most common treatments for non-Hodgkin's lymphoma -- you'll work closely with one.

 Often, either a medical oncologist or hematologist will head your care team.

 Neuro-oncologist.
 This type of doctor focuses on cancers that cause problems with the nervous system.
-If your illness affects your brain and spine, he may be on your team.
+If your illness affects your brain and spine, they may be on your team.

 Radiation oncologist.
-He treats cancer with radiation, a common therapy for non-Hodgkin's lymphoma.
+They treat cancer with radiation, a common therapy for non-Hodgkin's lymphoma.

 Surgical oncologist.
-You'll see him if you need surgery to treat your cancer.
+You'll see them if you need surgery to treat your cancer.
 It's not the most common treatment for non-Hodgkin's lymphoma, but it's used in some cases.

 More often, surgery is done for some types of biopsies.
 Doctors remove a lymph node or other tissue to test which type of cancer you have.

 Oncology nurse.
-He has advanced training in caring for people with cancer.
-He may:
+They have advanced training in caring for people with cancer.
+They may: